AntigoniMoira/Terrain-Aware-DL-Downscaling/README.md

 ## ⚙️ Preprocessing

-To create a controlled downscaling problem, the native 0.25-degree data were upscaled to 0.5 degrees, and the model was then tasked with reconstructing the original high resolution.
+<p align="justify">To create a controlled downscaling problem, the native 0.25-degree data were upscaled to 0.5 degrees, and the model was then tasked with reconstructing the original high resolution.
 This approach is model-agnostic, as it does not rely on a specific low-resolution forecast model as input.
-Instead, high-resolution reanalysis data are artificially degraded to generate the low-resolution input, thereby avoiding the biases of any particular model.
+Instead, high-resolution reanalysis data are artificially degraded to generate the low-resolution input, thereby avoiding the biases of any particular model.</p>

 So, the preprocessing included the following steps:

 1. <b>Upscaling</b>: Bicubic interpolation to match target resolution (from 0.25 ° x 0.25 ° to 0.5 ° x 0.5 °)
 2. <b>Normalization</b>: Z-score standardization